Update data in basic registration of personsBRP)

 Description

-The Basic Registration of Persons (BRP) contains your personal data such as your current address, marital status, gender and nationality.
+The Basic Registration of PersonsBRP) contains your personal data.
+Such as your address, gender, nationality, and marital status.
 Some data are updated automatically.
 For example, if you get married in the Netherlands.
 Other data you provide yourself, such as a change of address.

 • your name

-• information about one or both parents
+• information about 1 or both parents

 • pre-adoption address information